csapoadam/adamsfusions/docs/_posts/2022-08-30-freemonads.markdown

 ---
 layout: post
-title: The Free Monad - A Versatile Tool for Mocking Side-Effects and Dynamically Reinterpreting Abstract Code - WIP
+title: The Free Monad - A Versatile Tool for Mocking and Testing Side-Effects - WIP
 date: 2022-08-30 12:20:23 +0900
 category: SoftwareDesign
 ---